 David Lantzke is the General Manager of Ardross Group of Companies; a family owned diversified property and land development group.
-He is a qualified Chartered Accountant, a Fellow of Leadership Western Australia, has completed the Advanced Management Program at Harvard Business School and has extensive experience in infrastructure planning, project facilitation, asset management, town planning, land and property development.
+He is a Chartered Accountant, a Fellow of Leadership Western Australia, has completed the Advanced Management Program at Harvard Business School and has extensive experience in infrastructure planning, project facilitation, asset management, town planning, land and property development.
 David is a graduate of the Australian Institute of Company Directors and serves on the Board of the Wheatbelt Development Commission (Deputy Chair) as well as the Regional Chambers of Commerce and Industry (Vice President).

 The Honourable James (Jim) McGinty AM – Deputy Chairperson

 The Honourable Jim McGinty AM joined the Access Housing board after a decorated career in the Western Australian Parliament including as Attorney-General and Minister for Housing, Health, Services, Construction, Heritage, Justice, Legal Affairs, Electoral Affairs, Peel, South West and Environment at different times during his 18 years as Member for Fremantle until his retirement from politics in 2009.
 During this time he also held a range of Shadow portfolios while in Opposition, including as Leader of the Opposition.

 In addition to his directorship with Access Housing, Jim is Chair of the North Metropolitan Health Service Board, Chair of Communicare Inc, a board member of both Lotterywest and Healthway and is a volunteer with Fremantle Sea Rescue.

 Debra Bakker – Director

-A highly credentialed and experienced resources-industry banking and corporate finance professional, Debra Bakker is the Western Australian representative of global physical precious metals merchant Auramet Trading LLC and is a Non-Executive Director for Independence Group Ltd (ASX:IGO) and Azumah Resources Limited (ASX:AZM).
+A highly credentialed and experienced resources-industry corporate finance professional, Ms Bakker is the Western Australian representative of global physical precious metals merchant Auramet Trading LLC and is a Non-Executive Director for Independence Group Ltd (ASX:IGO) and Azumah Resources Limited (ASX:AZM).